Mental Health Is Your Superpower: Just Ask the Minions How They Use It Every Day

 Minion’s Takeaway:

-“Like when Gru says ‘I’m disappointed in you’ and we cry for three hours?”
+“Like when Gru says, ‘I’m disappointed in you,’ and we cry for three hours?”
 Stuart asked.
-“Exactly.”

 “Like Rocky?”
 Kevin asked.
-“Yes, but with fewer stairs.”
+“Exactly,” I said.
+“But with fewer stairs and better music.”

 Minion’s Takeaway:

-Create a Bounce-Back List.
-Three things that help you reset: go for a walk, call a friend, dance to your favorite song (even if it’s just the Minions’ version of ‘YMCA’).
+Dance to your favorite song (even if it’s the Minions’ version of “YMCA”).

-A warrior doesn’t believe every negative thought.
-Mental health strength means knowing you’re more than your fear, stress, or doubt.
+A Warrior doesn’t believe every negative thought.
+Mental strength means knowing you’re more than your fear, stress, or doubt.

 Minion’s Takeaway :